LLM-as-a-Prophet: Understanding Predictive Intelligence with Prophet Arena: Evaluating Forecasts: Caveats, Metrics, and Results

 \subsubsection{Market Return to Measure Economic Values}

 \prophet~ uses events from real-world prediction markets, hence allows us to evaluate the economic value of a forecast based on current market prices.
 We thus introduce \emph{Average Return} as a natural metric to capture \emph{how profitable it would be to trade in the market using LLM forecasts?} Formally, consider a (binary) market with market price $q^{Y}$ per share for the \texttt{Yes} contract and $q^{N}$ for the \texttt{No} contract.
-Given forecasted probability $p$ for an \texttt{Yes} outcome, we use the following natural betting strategy: allocate a unit budget (\$1) to buy $1/q_Y $ shares of \texttt{Yes} contracts if $ \frac{p}{q^Y} \geq \frac{1-p}{q^N}$, or to buy $1/q^N$ shares of \texttt{No} contracts otherwise.
-After the event resolution, if the bought contracts match the event outcome, the return is simply the number of these contracts; otherwise, the return is $0$.
+Given forecasted probability $p$ for an \texttt{Yes} outcome, we use the following natural betting strategy: allocate a unit budget (\$1) to buy $1/q_Y $ shares of \texttt{Yes} contracts if $ \frac{p}{q^Y} \geq \frac{1-p}{q^N}$, or to buy $1/q^N$ shares of \texttt{No} contracts otherwise.\footnote{This betting strategy can be shown to maximize expected return under risk neutrality.
+We defer its proof to~\cref{app:unified-betting}, describing a general framework for optimizing betting strategies under different risk-preferences.} After the event resolution, if the bought contracts match the event outcome, the return is simply the number of these contracts; otherwise, the return is $0$.
 The \textbf{Average Return} of an LLM is then defined as the average of these returns across all markets, under a unit budget allocated to each market.

-\begin{remarkbox}{\textbf{Remark:} Three notes on market return.} \textbf{First}, the betting strategy above can be shown to maximize expected return under risk neutrality.
-We defer its proof to~\cref{app:unified-betting}, where we describe the more general optimization framework for betting strategies under different risk-preferences.
+\begin{remarkbox}{\textbf{Remark:} Intrinsic Differences among the Three Metrics.} \textbf{First}, the difference between the Brier score and ECE is well-known \citep{murphy1973new}.\footnote{\cite{murphy1973new} shows that the Brier score can be decomposed into three terms: the ECE (also coined it ``reliability score'' by \cite{murphy1973new}), the \emph{uncertainty} score that captures inherent randomness of the to-be-forecasted event, and the \emph{resolution} score that captures forecasts' variance.} A forecast with better/smaller ECE could have worse Brier score (see an example in \cref{app:ece-differ-brier}).
+In practice, ECE is crucial when decision makers have \emph{risk preferences} since smaller ECE ensures that the risk encoded in the forecasted probabilities is more reliably captured, leading to better risk-preference-adjusted decisions -- even when the forecasted probabilities have worse Brier scores.
+In \cref{app:ece-differ-brier}, we illustrate this insight with a simple example in which a forecaster with better ECE but much worse Brier score could lead to better risk-adjusted utility.

 \textbf{Second}, while both market return and Brier score assess forecast quality, they differ fundamentally.
 The Brier score is an \emph{absolute} metric, measuring a forecast’s closeness to the ground truth, independent of external factors like market prices.
 In contrast, market return is a \emph{relative} metric, capturing how much a forecast outperforms the market’s current belief (interpreted as the contract price~\citep{wolfers2006interpreting}).
 This distinction is already evident in our evaluations.
 In \cref{app:brier-vs-return}, we provide a concrete example to illustrate that forecasts with worse Brier scores can achieve higher market returns.